 You can create a goal board that features every aspect of your wheel of life but only focus on one or two at a time.
 Remember that we don’t want to crowd our goal-board or lives by trying to achieve too many goals simultaneously.

-Alternatively, if everything can’t fit into one board, you can create a goal board for each aspect of your life — e.g., a career or mental health vision board.
+Alternatively, if everything can’t fit on one board, you can create a goal board for each aspect of your life—e.g., a career or mental health vision board.

-PS: A wheel of life is a concept that breaks down our lives into different factions: career & business, finances, family & friends, love & romance, recreation (fun & leisure), self-care (health & wellness or physical & mental health), personal growth & learning (personal development), physical environment (your contribution to society).
+PS: A wheel of life is a concept that breaks down our lives into different factions: career and business, finances, family and friends, love and romance, recreation (fun and leisure), self-care (health and wellness or physical and mental health), personal growth and learning (personal development), and physical environment (your contribution to society).

 In conclusion, create your goals based on your core values.
 Such goal-setting ultimately boosts happiness.